OpenCode666/muCeiver-Fi/README.md

 2. Install Python: Please ensure Python 3.8.16 is installed on your computer.
 You can also download the Python source from the [official website](https://www.python.org/).

-3. Set Up Virtual Environment: It is recommended to set up a virtual environment to ensure a clean and isolated environment for P2C implementation.
+3. Set Up Virtual Environment: It is recommended to set up a virtual environment to ensure a clean and isolated environment for $\mu$Ceiver-Fi implementation.
 Tools like **conda** can be used for this purpose.
 Make sure to activate your virtual environment before proceeding.

 4. Install the necessary packages: We provide the requirements.txt in source code.
 You can install them by ```pip install -r requirements.txt```.